owenbrown/python_stack/NOTES.md

 ## Reading through the documents, one line at a time, is sometimes the best way
 For example, with https://docs.djangoproject.com/en/2.2/topics/forms/modelforms/, it would have taken more time to guess-and-check different bits of code, than to just read through the whole ten-page doc.

+## Manager lets you add arbitrary queries to an object.
+Why this was necessary, instead of just having the user write additional functions for the class, isn't clear.

+## What I'm doing, and should I keep doing it?
+I wanted to learn how to use forms.ModelForm.
+It's handy.
+Per the assignment, I need to add validation.
+The question is, is there a preferred way to add validation?
+Specifically, I want to add a minimum length to the form.
+I don't think I can do this at the model level.
+I could render each field of the form seperately (I just read how to do this) , but I'm wondering if Django offers more advanced client-side validation when using forms.ModelForm.

+I'm in a hurry.
+I'm going to skip the client side validation.
+In fact, I'm not even going to use a validator.

+Instead, I'm going to re-read the instructions.
+If it's simpler to use a smidgeon of python to simply check the length of the field, I'll use message.error, and return that.